Oklahoma executes man for 1993 killing of 3-year-old boy

 Prosecutors from the Oklahoma attorney general’s office had described the boy’s killing as torture when they wrote to the state’s Pardon and Parole Board, which voted 4-1 last month against recommending clemency for Fairchild.

-Fairchild’s execution was the seventh since Oklahoma resumed carrying out the death penalty in October 2021 and one of four scheduled nationwide over a two-day stretch.
-It was the 16th execution in the U.S. this year, including one in Texas and one in Arizona on Wednesday, up from last year’s three-decade low of 11.
-An execution was also scheduled for later Thursday in Alabama.
-Oklahoma’s attorney general this summer asked the state’s top criminal appeals court to set more than two dozen execution dates.

-Attorneys for Fairchild argued that he was abused as a child, was mentally ill and was remorseful for his actions.
+Attorneys for Fairchild argued that he was abused as a child, was mentally ill and was remorseful.

 “As Richard Fairchild’s brain has deteriorated, he has descended into psychosis, a fact well-documented in his prison records,” Emma Rolls, one of Fairchild’s attorneys, said in a statement to the Pardon and Parole Board.
 “Yet despite having lost touch with reality, Richard remains remorseful for his crime and continues to have an unblemished prison record.
 There is no principled reason for Oklahoma to execute him.”

-Fairchild’s attorneys filed last-minute appeals Wednesday with Oklahoma’s Court of Criminal Appeals and the U.S. Supreme Court, but both courts denied his requests Thursday morning.
+Fairchild’s attorneys filed last-minute appeals Wednesday with Oklahoma’s Court of Criminal Appeals and the U.S. Supreme Court, but both courts denied his requests Thursday.

-Earlier Thursday, the Oklahoma Court of Criminal Appeals denied a request from death row inmate Richard Glossip for a hearing to determine whether a co-defendant sought to recant his testimony that Glossip hired him to kill motel owner Barry Van Treese.
+Also Thursday, the Oklahoma Court of Criminal Appeals denied a request from death row inmate Richard Glossip for a hearing to determine whether a co-defendant sought to recant his testimony that Glossip hired him to kill motel owner Barry Van Treese.
+Glossip’s execution is scheduled for February.

 Glossip’s attorneys allege evidence was withheld by prosecutors, including interviews with witnesses.
 The court rejected a similar request by Glossip earlier this month and on Thursday ruled that the matters are not eligible for review because they either were settled previously by courts, could have been presented in earlier appeals or were not raised within 60 days of their discovery.